Agoric/documentation/main/zoe/guide/README.md

 deep-freeze it with `@agoric/harden`.
 You can [learn more about `harden` here](https://github.com/Agoric/harden).)

 `automaticRefund` has one method exposed to the user: `makeOffer`.
-`makeOffer` takes in a `escrowReceipt`, and after burning the `escrowReceipt` (and thus verifying it as well), it tells Zoe to complete the offer and send the user their payout.
+`makeOffer` tells Zoe to complete the offer, which gives the user their payout through Zoe.

 A smart contract on Zoe must export a function `makeContract` that takes two parameters: `zoe`, which is the contract-specific API for Zoe, and